-- An objective for the process to ensure there’s a valuable business need being fulfilled every time the process is used
+- An objective to ensure there’s a valuable business need being fulfilled every time the process is used

-- An owner of the process so when something goes wrong or something is changed, everyone knows who to turn to
+- An owner of the process so when something goes wrong or a change is implemented, everyone knows who to turn to

 - Steps for the process to make it easy to troubleshoot issues